briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 Digital notetaking systems have a considerable advantage over physical systems: you can search their entire contents in less than a second.

-This should be the first retrieval method you turn to, and it's most beneficial when you already k what you're looking for.
+This should be the first retrieval method you turn to, and it's most beneficial when you already know what you're looking for.

 #### Browsing